rust-lang/rust/README.md

 Either way, you can now do `cargo +nightly miri run` to run Miri with your local changes on whatever project you are debugging.

-(We are giving `+nightly` explicitly here all the time because it is important that all of these commands get executed with the same toolchain.)

 `cargo miri setup` should end in printing the directory where the libstd was built.
 For the next step to work, set that as your `MIRI_SYSROOT` environment